madanadam/cascade/README.md

-# cascade
+# Cascade
-Cascade Linux QT5 corrections
+Code corrections to compile on Linux with QT5